Casablanca

 • Similar Tours

-Meta luxury Morocco Tour is the type of trips that lets you discover the hidden areas northern of Morocco where you will enjoy the breathtaking of the country.
-This tour starts and ends in Casablanca as a modern city, then continues to the northern areas with its beautiful sights of the big cities to the small authentic villages.
-We will pass through unique areas of Morocco giving you an experience of the country over 10 days and 9 nights, with a huge contrast of one place to another that allows you to have a great Moroccan experience of a lifetime.
+This Meta Luxury Morocco Tour of 10 days and 9 nights allows you to discover the hidden areas of northern Morocco while enjoying the breathtaking countryside.
+This tour starts and ends in the modern city of Casablanca.
+Then it continues to the northern areas with its beautiful cities and small authentic villages.
+We will pass through unique areas of Morocco and give you a great Moroccan experience of a lifetime.

 What's included